boldbi/boldbi-kubernetes/helm/README.md

 ## Create Namespace

-Run the following command to create the namespace in which the Bold BI resources will be dpleoyed in the kubernetes cluster.The default namespace is <b>bold-services</b>.
+Run the following command to create the namespace in which the Bold BI resources will be deployed in the kubernetes cluster.The default namespace is <b>bold-services</b>.

 ```console
 kubectl create ns bold-services